studioml/studio/docs/hyperparams.rst

             epochs=int(sys.argv[1]),
             callbacks=[tbcallback])

-We compile a keras model with the specified learning rate for stochastic gradient descent.
+We compile a Keras model with the specified learning rate for stochastic gradient descent.
 What if we want to search a range of learning rates to determine best? (as a side note, in the ``train_mnist_keras.py`` you can simply use adaptive learning rate optimizer such as adam with better